 Mitch Reyes: I mean to us it’s an absolute game changer.
 One of the things that has helped us expand our reach of E360 is through the new feature of content amplifiers.
-And what we’ve done is we have a partner portal where our resellers log into to get information and sources and we’ve now created content amplifiers for some of our key channels that we launched our partner communities.
+And what we’ve done is we have a partner portal where our resellers log in to get information and resources and we’ve now created content amplifiers for some of our key channels that we launched in our partner communities.
 And there are now hyperlinks inside of our partner portal.
 So for example, we have a channel called The Sales Source, which is dedicated to any updates or news for our sales personnel from our resellers.
 And that’s now located on the sales page within the partner portal.
-And when they click on that, what’s cool is it literally shows them a live feed of E360 of all the latest posts that have been tagged to that channel without them even having to log in or to go into E360.
+And when they click on that, what’s cool is it literally shows them a live feed of E360 of all the latest posts that have been tagged to that channel without them even having to log in or go into E360.

 Mitch Reyes: There’s quite a few I can think of off the top of my head where we’re constantly modifying this plan we see things move on.
 Recently we actually just had our partner conferences.
-We decided to do two this year, one in California and one in Athens, Greece and we used E360 for the… I say we’ve used it before but this is the first time we really affectively used it as an event app and our partners were actually quite blown away with the app.
+We decided to do two this year, one in California and one in Athens, Greece and we used E360 for the, I say we’ve used it before, but this is the first time we really effectively used it as an event app and our partners were actually quite blown away with the app.
 They’ve known that it’s existed for awhile, but this is the first time that it’s been so useful for them that people are leaving on their phones and they’re excited to see what else we can produce for them.
 And it really has to do with some of the latest updates that you guys have pushed out with.

 Mitch Reyes: One thing that helps us out immensely was the automatic subscription to channels.
 We were actually able to get the entire list of registrations, create a private group and private channels just for the events.
 So all the attendees instantly had access to these channels ready to go.
-We had special announcements every time our main sessions were starting out, where lunch was, where breakfast was, where dinner was.
-And even though we were sending sometimes five, six, seven pushes a day on the conferences, the feedback was unanimous.
+We had special announcements every time our main sessions were starting out, where lunch was, where breakfast was, and where dinner was.
+And even though we were sending sometimes five, six, or seven pushes a day on the conferences, the feedback was unanimous.
 It was the most thoughtful and most useful app that they’ve ever seen at a company you mentioned before.
-So now that we’re riding on the coattails of that success, the plan here is just keep producing content that’ll make them keep reacting that way.
-But this is still the most useful asset they have out of all their vendors out there.
+So now that we’re riding on the coattails of that success, the plan here is to just keep producing content that’ll make them keep reacting that way.
+But this is still the most useful asset they have out of all of their vendors out there.

 Chuck Gose: That’s great to hear and I fully expect it to continue to grow.
 So we talked a little bit about the company and the culture and the comms activity and you guys have had such great success with E360.
 Let’s move on now to the cocktails part of the podcast.
 So Mitch, what is your favorite cocktail?

-Chuck Gose: I have to ask just for a little detail, do you have a go to gin or go to vodka for those drinks?
+Chuck Gose: I have to ask just for a little detail, do you have a go-to gin or go-to vodka for those drinks?

 Chuck Gose: You can never go wrong with a good classic Hendrick’s and tonic with little muddled cucumber in there.
 Almost the perfect drink.